 Meg Porfido, Chair

-Meg currently serves on the Board of Directors for Kaiser Foundation Hospitals and Kaiser Foundation Health Plan Inc. She also serves on the Board of Directors for Rally Software.
+Meg currently serves on the Board of Directors for Kaiser Foundation Hospitals and Kaiser Foundation Health Plan Inc. She also served on the Board of Directors for Rally Software before it was acquired.
 She served on the Colorado State Board for Community Colleges and Occupational Education from 2009 – 2013, and was a member of the management team at Level 3 Communications from 1998 – 2008, a start up which grew to $4B in revenue over that period.
 Before that, she was Chief of Staff and General Counsel for Colorado Governor Roy Romer and practiced law at two firms – Brownstein Hyatt in Denver and Skadden Arps in Washington, DC.
 She began her career as a legislative aide in the U.S. House of Representatives.
 Meg received her JD from George Washington University.

 Lee Strongwater, Vice Chair